abulbashar98/tshirt-mania/README.md

 1. Element variable in Conditions and Ternary Operators are used when there are more than 1 Condition to be fulfilled.... e.g(if this <btn1> else that <btn2>) or (this ? <btn1> : <btn2>)....

 2. Otherwise when rendering needs to be done on a single state of Condition we Can use shorthands....

+## Context Api..

+Context provides a way to pass data through the component tree without having to pass props down manually at every level.

+### Steps of setting up A context api and Using it......

+1. We have create the context on the Component at the highest level of tree or More importantly where the function,variable,array,object, or even The  state exists that we want to send toa a child component inside.....

+2. First we have to create Context outside the component function....
+Purely because we have to export it to get using import from our desired component... e.g( export const NameContext = React.createContext({default value}))

+3. {name} can be anything.....

+4. Then we have to wrap the Components we want to send data into inside A React Component.....
+Likewise we wrapped <APP> with <BrowserRouter> in index.js for routing setup.... e.g(<NameContext.Provider value={anything}> {<childComponents>} </NameContext.Provider>)

+5. In (<NameContext.Provider value={}>) value is the the property where we send the data we want to send, it can be hardCoded('anything'), or it can be a variable we declared before({ornament}), or can be a state we declared using useState(), ({house})...... can be a function, an Array an Object, anything hardCoded or dynamic.....

+6. Now to receive the data anywhere inside the tree...
+We can use a Hook.... useContext(name)...name the Context inside the hook...... and assign whatever we have received in a variable.... e.g(const variable = useContext(name))